-In 1999 a Dutch shipyard signed a contract with a German client to build a 47m sailing yacht for delivery in June 2001.
+In 1999 a Dutch shipyard signed a contract with an experienced client to build a 47m sailing yacht for delivery in June 2001.
 Two years before the same owner had taken delivery of a 31m Jongert, Erica XI of Hamilton and this new yacht was to be named Erica XII.

 As can be seen on our photos taken yesterday, the yacht is still not finished.
 With her unpainted aluminium hull and grey deckhouse it looks like she will be an explorer type of sailing yacht.
 Although it looks like some work is being done on her, it’s difficult to judge on her current stage of construction.

 Please contact us if you have more information on the yacht.